minprog/uva-prog-ink/30 Project/15 Design Document/10 Design Document.md

 The document should be one file containing all elements and including any photographs you made.

-**Submit the design document and discuss it with a lab assistant during the first lab session this week.**
+Submit the design document and discuss it with a lab assistant immediately, in class.

 After doing this, you can start coding!